-January 26, 2022
+January 23, 2024

-The New Mexico Association of Counties is pleased to announce the 2022-2023 Wildfire Risk Reduction Program for Rural Communities that assists at-risk communities throughout New Mexico in reducing their risk from wildland fire on non-federal lands.
+New Mexico Counties is pleased to announce the 2024-2025 Wildfire Risk Reduction Program that assists communities throughout New Mexico in reducing their risk from wildland fire on non-federal lands.

 Funding for this program is provided by the National Fire Plan through the Department of the Interior/Bureau of Land Management for communities in the wildland urban interface and is intended to directly benefit communities that may be impacted by wildland fire initiating from or spreading to BLM public land.